FenixFly/sheesh-pytorch/training/README.md

 `splits` - folder with splits for cross-validation

 ### Making cross-validation splits (optional)
-Before running the training you need to generate CV split and configureation file.
-This, however, optional.
+Before running the training you need to generate CV split and configuration file.
+However, it is optional.
 You can reuse existing folds and `config_cardiospike.cfg` from the training root.
 Make sure that the config file has correct relative paths

 For making the splits, open `helpers/make_splits.py`, edit IO paths and run.
 No command line args are required